If you are already an STC member, Renew Now to continue all of the benefits of membership.

 - Exclusive member benefits

 Your membership and participation help support STC’s core mission to advance the theory and best practices of technical communication, for the benefit of consumers worldwide.
-To join STC, click Join Now, and complete the enrollment form.
+Join Now, and complete the enrollment form.
 Be sure to choose San Diego as your community to enjoy the many benefits of membership in our chapter.

-Technical communication was firmly established during the First World War, growing out of the need for technology-based documentation in the military, manufacturing, electronic, and aerospace industries.
+Technical communication was firmly established during the First World War as the need for technology-based documentation in the military, manufacturing, electronic, and aerospace industries grew.

 In the United States, two organizations concerned with improving the practice of technical communication were founded on the East Coast in 1953: the Society of Technical Writers and the Association of Technical Writers and Editors.
 These organizations merged in 1957 to form the Society of Technical Writers and Editors (STWE).
 STWE merged with the Technical Publishing Society in 1960.
 It was through this merger that the Society of Technical Writers and Publishers was born.
 Over the next eleven years, the organization flourished, continuing to grow and expand its membership.
 In 1971, the organization changed its name to the Society for Technical Communication.